martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

 }
 ```
 Evaluation of a binary operator instruction pops two operands from the operand stack, applies
-the operator on them using the `apply` function, and pushes the result back on the operand stack.
+the operator on them using the `apply` function (see the recursive evaluator of the calculator
+language in the previous post), and pushes the result back on the operand stack.
 ``` js
         } else if (is_binary_operator_instruction(component)) {
             components = continuation;